Skip to main content

 Why Los Angeles homeowners are exploring reverse mortgages

 Prop 13 created a generation of LA homeowners who can't afford to leave — and that's actually a good thing.
 If you bought your home in the '90s or early 2000s, your property taxes are based on a purchase price of $300,000 or $400,000.
-Sell and buy something else in LA County today, and your new tax bill resets to current market value.
-On a $900,000 home, that's roughly $10,000 a year instead of the $4,000 you're paying now.
+Sell and buy something else in LA County today, and — unless you're 55 or older and use Prop 19 to carry your base — your new tax bill resets to current market value.
+On a $900,000 home, that could be roughly $10,000 a year instead of the $4,000 you're paying now.

 So you stay.
 But staying comes with its own costs — maintenance on a 30-year-old roof, rising insurance, utilities, healthcare.
 Your home is worth three or four times what you paid, and you can see that number on Zillow, but it doesn't help you buy groceries.